Cruciator18/Anamoly_Detector/README.md

  ### 2. The LSTM (Long Short-Term Memory)
  ### Role: Latent Representation Learner / Autoencoder
  ### Usage:
  The extracted CNN features are passed into the LSTM layers.
-The LSTM compresses this information and attempts to reconstruct the original CNN feature vector via a linear decoder.Why?
+The LSTM compresses this information and attempts to reconstruct the original CNN feature vector via a linear decoder.
+ Why?
  While typically used for time-series, using an LSTM here allows the model to learn the "context" of the feature space.
 It also makes the architecture future-proof if you decide to switch from static images to video sequences (temporal anomaly detection).

 ## Configuration & Hyperparameters
 ### Model Configuration